lifeIn a nutshell… sometimes!

 She feels that time is running out and that if she is going to find this love before she dies, she must do it soon or she won’t have time to appreciate and enjoy it.

 Ginny can’t seem to rectify these feeling with her values though.
 She’s a Christian and divorce, affairs–anything like that–is completely outside of her beliefs and values.
+Yet, she’s enamored with the idea of something else.
+Something more and can’t rectify this inner conflict between her desires and her values.

 She also doesn’t want to tear apart her family and knows the kids would suffer if she left.
 She doesn’t want to be thought of as “the one who wrecked her marriage” or the “bad guy”.